SneakyBobito/UForm/README.md

 ### Full documentation

-The full documentation is available at: [gsouf.github.io/UForm](http://gsouf.github.io/UForm)
+The full documentation will available at [gsouf.github.io/UForm](http://gsouf.github.io/UForm) once the project will be considered as stable